Universal properties of single particle excitations across the many-body localization transition: II. Model and Method

-The transition from the delocalized to the MBL phase is seen in the disordered averaged Green's function calculated for the mid spectrum eigen-states with rescaled energy $E_n \sim 0.5$.
-The single-particle excitations are exponentially unlikely to be excited in the MBL phase at large scales though the excitations typically propagate up to large scale in the delocalized phase~\cite{Atanu}.
-We analyse the ratio of typical to average value of the LDOS and scattering rates for $\omega =\mu_{eff}$ where $\mu_{eff}$ is the effective chemical potential of the system.
+The transition from the delocalized to the MBL phase is seen in the disordered averaged Green's function calculated for the mid spectrum eigen-states with rescaled energy $\epsilon_n =\frac{E_n-E_{min}}{E_{max}-E_{min}}\sim 0.5$.
+This is because many-body states in the middle of the spectrum require largest strength of disorder to get localized~\cite{MBL_rev}, and if one restricts the analysis only to the ground state, as was done in several earlier works for higher dimensional disordered interacting systems~\cite{int_AL1,int_AL2}, it would not be possible to capture the physics of the MBL transition.
+Further, we analyse the ratio of typical to average value of the LDOS and scattering rates.
 Here, the typical value is obtained by calculating the geometric average over the lattice sites, energy bin and various independent disorder configurations.
-The relevant details of our computations are presented in supplemental materials~\cite{SM}.